aalcott14/GoalPosts/README.md

 nodemon server.js
 ```

-Finally, navigate to `http://localhost:8080` to begin documenting and tracking all your goals in life!
+Finally, navigate to `http://localhost:8080`, sign up for an account, and begin documenting and tracking all your goals in life!